 Coffee for most people is a pleasing experience, and that could be in part due to it being a morning ritual that kick starts your energy and focus.
 However, coffee has been clinically proven to increase happiness and help limit depression.

 Dr. Berit Brogard, a specialist in neuroscience, suggests that caffeine’s effect on depression is two-fold.
-First, it increases dopamine levels, which in turn elevate motivation and general feelings of happiness.
+First, it increases dopamine levels, which in turn elevates motivation and general feelings of happiness.
 Additionally, she explains that depression may be linked to inflammation of certain parts of the brain and that coffee can act as a natural anti-inflammatory, thereby helping to reduce this potential cause for depression.

 5. It May Reduce the Occurrence of Memory-Related Diseases

-Because the caffeine in coffee has such an overwhelmingly positive effect on your brain function in short term instances — memory, focus, attention, etc — there have been numerous studies done on how caffeine improves mental stability over long periods of time as well.
+Because the caffeine in coffee has such an overwhelmingly positive effect on your brain function in short-term instances — memory, focus, attention, etc — there have been numerous studies done on how caffeine improves mental stability over long periods of time as well.

-This study published in the Wiley Online Library, a source for medical research papers, states that coffee drinkers are far less likely to be afflicted by Alzheimer’s disease, a disease which can also lead to dementia.
+This study published in the Wiley Online Library, a source for medical research papers, states that coffee drinkers are far less likely to be afflicted by Alzheimer’s disease, a disease that can also lead to dementia.
 Coffee makes you feel great in the moment, and even more importantly it can lead to significantly better mental health as you age.